bioidiap/bob.extension/doc/guide.rst

 .. code-block:: sh

   $ ./bin/version.py
-  The installed version of xbob.blitz is `2.0.0a0' xbob.blitz is installed at `...'
+  The installed version of bob.blitz is `2.0.0a0' bob.blitz is installed at `...'
-  xbob.blitz depends on the following Python packages:
+  bob.blitz depends on the following Python packages:
-   * xbob.extension: 0.3.0a0 (...)
+   * bob.extension: 0.3.0a0 (...)
    * numpy: 1.6.2 (/usr/lib/python2.7/dist-packages)
    * distribute: 0.6.28dev-r0 (/usr/lib/python2.7/dist-packages)
    * coverage: 3.7.1 (...)